-You can now be kept here for up to six months at first, so that you can still be given the medical treatment you need.
+You can be kept here for up to six months at first from when your community treatment order was revoked so that you can be given the treatment you need.

-You must not leave during this time unless the person in charge of your care (your responsible clinician) tells you that you may.
-If you try to leave, the staff can still stop you, and if you do leave you can still be brought back.
+You must not leave during this time unless your responsible clinician tells you that you may.
+If you try to leave the staff can stop you, and if you do leave you can be brought back.